jyz0328/FerriMetric---an-AI-Nutrition-Deficiencies-PredictionApplication/README.md

 # FerriMetric---an-AI-Nutrition-Deficiencies-PredictionApplication
 Designed with team in Boston University , Sep 2023-Dec2023

-1.Co-designed and implemented an AI-based nutritional deficiencies detection tool FerriMetric in order to identify patients’ potential health risks due to unbalanced daily nutrition intake .
+•  Project Overview: Co-developed FerriMetric, an python-based AI tool predicting nutritional deficiencies by analyzing iron bioavailability and transferrin saturation.
+Presented at BU Research Fair.

-2.Integrated with API to crawl and extract the nutritional information of top 5 popular meals from 10 countries using English.
-Cleaned and prepared data into json format.
-Applied random forest algorithm on the data to predict patient’s iron bioavailability of iron and blood transferrin saturation.
+•  Data Integration: Used a nutrition API to extract data from 5 popular meals in 10 countries, cleaning and formatting into JSON.

-3.Presented research to company staff and professors at the Boston University Research Fair.
+•  Algorithm & Prediction: Applied a Random Forest algorithm to predict iron bioavailability using Pandas, NumPy, and scikit-learn.

 This is a corporated project , since it was a project for a company called Synthera Health, I can only post the poster and a summary version.